So what if we tell you there's a way to prevent your little ones from throwing a fit at mealtime, bedtime, and pretty much any time of the day…

 If bub is bilingual, sign language is even more beneficial.
 It helps him make the connection between two spoken languages, accelerating communication and learning.
 For example, your baby will learn that the word ‘dog’ and the dog sign mean that furry thing that trots around the house.
 So when you say ‘con chó’, which is dog in Vietnamese, while gesturing the same hand movements, he will soon make the connection that both spoken words mean the same thing.

 The start of signing

-Baby’s first year communication timeline goes something like this: cooing at two, babbling at six, and talking at 12.
+Baby’s first-year communication timeline goes something like this: cooing at two months, babbling at six, and talking at twelve.
 At around six months old, they start to rely on their hands to grab things, put them in their mouth, and reach out to signal they’d like to be picked up.
 There are lots of hand movements at this time.
-While these motions seem uncoordinated and silly, they show how eager they are to communicate, which is why experts believe six months old is the golden mark to kick start baby signing.
-If your tot’s waving, clapping, and pointing, they’re ready for signing.
+While these motions seem uncoordinated and silly, they show how eager the little one is to communicate, which is why experts believe six months old is the golden mark to kick start baby signing.
+If your tot’s waving, clapping, and pointing, they’re ready for signing!

 Here’s a catch: sign as much as you’d like, but babies won’t sign back until they’re at least nine months old.

 Tips for teaching baby sign language

 So you’ve enrolled yourself in a baby sign language course.
 Good for you!
 To get you off to a good start, we’ve chatted with signing expert Melanie Homer of Chatterbub Signing school and pocketed some useful tips:

 1. Say the word and sign at the same time